-1. Whereas without any doubt all economic transactions, within and outside the market place, are connected with real costs, a direct measurement of these costs is frequently impossible.
-Usually, these costs are measured only indirectly, namely by a presumption of efficiency clearly formulated at the first time by Coase (1937): It is the conjecture that the choice of organizations and coordination mechanisms is guided by the principle of cost minimization for the respective activities.
-This pressure for minimization, however, dominates only in a perfect neoclassical environment 15 characterized by the usual assumptions about perfect information. convexities in production and consumption and perfect competition.
-In fact, under perfect competition there is no room for inefficient coordination mechanisms, and hence the presumption of minimal transaction costs is justified.
-This simple conjecture of efficiency, however, is generally not applicable to real economies: Mitigated pressure of competition leads still to a tendency of economizing transaction costs, as this still increases entrepreneurial profits; but the reduced effort in search, information and adaptation activities will lead to higher than minimal transaction costs.
-At least. the principle of economizing opportunity costs, effective also under imperfect competition, leads also to economizing (not minimizing) with respect to systems of coordination and hence excludes grossly inefficient firms and market structures in the long run; hence the notion of transaction costs is not a purely tautological one.
-17 An additional problem may arise by monopolistic strategies of market regulation, such as the deliberate creation of barriers to entry by existing firms.
-18 Therefore, in all realistic cases transaction
+1. Whereas without any doubt all economic transactions, within and outside the marketplace, are connected to real costs, a direct measurement of these costs is frequently impossible.
+Usually, these costs are measured only indirectly, namely by a presumption of efficiency clearly formulated for the first time by Coase (1937): It is the conjecture that the choice of organizations and coordination mechanisms is guided by the principle of cost minimization for the respective activities.
+This pressure for minimization, however, dominates only in a perfect neoclassical environment15 characterized by the usual assumptions about perfect information, convexities in production and consumption, and perfect competition.16 In fact, under perfect competition there is no room for ineffi-

-14See Nutzinger (1976).
+14 See Nutzinger (1976).

-15 It still exists under less favorable conditions, but does not necessarily lead to minimal cost choices for organizations and coordination mechanisms.
+15 It still exists under less favourable conditions but does not necessarily lead to minimal cost choices for organizations and coordination mechanisms.
 For this, see also the fine methodological remarks by Schuke (1977).

-Unfortunately, welfare economics has to abstract from the transaction costs and to presuppose a certain form of enterprise organization implicit in the production set when it proves existence and Pareto optimality of a competitive equilibrium.
+16 Unfortunately, welfare economics has to abstract from the transaction costs and to presuppose a certain form of enterprise organization implicit in the production set when it proves existence and Pareto optimality of a competitive equilibrium.